malloyca/realstretch/README.md

 # realstretch
-Realtime implementation of the Paulstretch audio time-stretch algorithm using a novel buffer management technique
+Realtime implementation of the Paulstretch audio time-stretch algorithm using a novel buffer management technique.

 ## Prerequisites
 - Matlab